-Hummingbirds are captivated by scarlet, red, orange, or white flowers.
-They also prefer flowers that are tubular, large funnels, or cup-shaped—perch support is an added bonus.
-In the Willamette Valley, we have two species of hummingbirds that live here, but only one that stays year-round.
-There are eight different kinds of hummingbirds that live in Oregon, but here in Portland, we mostly see Rufous hummingbirds and Anna’s hummingbirds.
+There are eight different kinds of hummingbirds that live in Oregon, but there are two species that we see in the Portland metropolitan area: Anna’s and Rufous.
 The Anna’s hummingbird is a year-round resident all along the west coast and inland to southwest Arizona.
 It is one of the earliest breeding birds, often laying its eggs as early as December and as late as June (a hummingbird egg is about half the size of a jellybean).
 It is larger and greener than the Rufous; the male has a bright, iridescent red forehead and throat.
 Rufous hummingbirds migrate to Mexico in winter and return to our area each summer around June.

 Male Anna’s Hummingbird

 Female Rufous Hummingbird

 It’s best to avoid using pesticides and herbicides—these can eliminate insects (a major food source), and hummingbirds are extremely sensitive to chemicals!

 It is critical to have something flowering at all times of the year to support a large, healthy hummingbird population.
 Hummingbirds are captivated by red, orange, purple, and white flowers.
 They prefer tubular, funnel-shaped, or cup-shaped flowers for easier access to nectar—perch support is a bonus.